How to Get the Most Out of Light Up Night in Pittsburgh

 Pick whichever meaning you want for Light Up Night, as this term covers them all!

 Focusing on the lighting aspect of Light Up Night (what we believe is the real source of the name), there are actually several events throughout the weekend.
-Typically the following:
+Typically with the following schedule:

 The Opening of Many Christmas Activities